SuperOffice/SDK-Doc/Web.Application/Developer's Guide/Customizing CRM.web/Custom Archive Control/Add an Archive Control.md

+---
+uid: addArchiveControl
+title: Add an Archive Control
+date: 2018-04-16
+SortOrder: 2
+---

-# Add an Archive Control
+# How to Add an Archive Control

 ![Archive Control](web-archive-control.png)